owensgroup/SlabHash/README.md

 ## Compilation
 1. `git submodule init`
 2. `git submodule update`
 3. Make sure to edit `CMakeLists.txt` such that it reflects the GPU device's compute capability.
 For example, to include compute 3.5 you should have `option(SLABHASH_GENCODE_SM35 "GENCODE_SM35" ON)`.
+Alternatively, one can easily update these flags by using the `ccmake ..` interface from the build directory.
 4. `mkdir build && cd build`
 5. `cmake ..`
 6. `make`